GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-mongodb/docs/BigQueryToMongoDb/README.md

   "image": "gcr.io/gsidemo-246315/bigquery-to-mongodb",
   "metadata": {
     "name": "MongoDB To BigQuery",
-    "description": "A pipeline reads from MongoDB and writes to BigQuery.", "parameters": [
+    "description": "A pipeline reads from BigQuery and writes to MongoDb.", "parameters": [
       {
         "name": "mongoDbUri",